KarelZe/thesis/references/obsidian/chapters/🧵Positional Embedding.md

 Also, if the order of the input is arbitrary, a positional encoding may be dropped [[@huangTabTransformerTabularData2020]]  (p.
 3).
 We come back to this observation in chapter [[🤖TabTransformer]].

+<mark style="background: #FFB86CA6;">“Positional Encoding Transformers for vision and language typically employ positional encodings along with the patch/word embeddings to retain spatial information.
+These encodings are necessary when all features in a data point are of same type, hence these models use the same function to embed all inputs.
+This is not the case with most of the datasets used in this paper; each feature may be of a different type and thus possesses a unique embedding function.
+However, when we train the model on MNIST (treated as tabular data), positional encodings are used since all pixels are of the same type and share a single embedding function.” ([Somepalli et al., 2021, p.
+15](zotero://select/library/items/PCV7XCHY)) ([pdf](zotero://open-pdf/library/items/N8H76CQW?page=15&annotation=FB8RJ78J))</mark>

 ---

 Resources: